TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 User must be registered as **IAM Member** to be added as an agent.

 #### Register IAM Member
--	Click ① Invite Members button → Enter name, ID, email
+-	Click **① Invite Members** button → Enter name, ID, email
 -	NHN Cloud CONSOLE → Manage Member → IAM Member tab → Click Register IAM Member button → Enter ID, name, mail, and mobile phone number

-Select one of the above two methods to register IAM member., and click **② Add Agent** → **View Agent** → search registered IAM Member by entering name/account/email, and add the IAM Member as your service’s agent.
+Select one of the above two methods to register IAM member., and click **② Add Agent** → **View Agent** → search registered IAM Member by entering name/account/email, and add the member as the service agent.

-Group assigning is mandatory when adding a counselor, so please add **group** first and proceed with adding a counselor.
+When adding a agent, assigning group is mandatory.
+Thus, adding groups should be proceeded before adding agents.

-The **permissions** you can set when adding an agent is as follows, and settings about organization administrator are available from [Global Management → Organization Administrator](https://docs.toast.com/en/Contact%20Center/en/online-contact-guide-global-management/#organization-adminstrator) menu.
+The **permission** of agents is as follows.
+Setting organization administrator permission is available from [Global Management → Organization Administrator](https://docs.toast.com/en/Contact%20Center/en/online-contact-guide-global-management/#organization-adminstrator) menu.

--	Administrator: Permission which features related to **service settings** added to the permission of **agents**.
-(Ticket, chat permissions can be selected individually.
-When call is selected, ticket becomes automatically selected together.)
+-	Administrator: Permission which features related to **service setting** added to the permission of **agents**.
 -	Agent: Permission for **ticket, call, chat consultation**.
-(Ticket, chat permissions can be selected individually.
-When call is selected, ticket becomes automatically selected together.)

 ### Group
 ![](http://static.toastoven.net/prod_contact_center/2.2.4-(2)_en.png)
 In Group menu, you can **① add**, **② edit**, **③ delete** groups.
-When configuring agents into groups, you can assign type-specific inquiries to the appropriate group, or set up notification mail to be sent by Ticket → Trigger.
+When configuring agents into groups, you can assign type-specific inquiries to the appropriate group, or set up notification mails.

 #### Add Group
 ![](http://static.toastoven.net/prod_contact_center/2.2.4-(3)_en.png)
 Click **Add Group**, enter group name, choose agent to be assigned, and click **①** ‘**>** ‘button to move agent to ‘Assigned Agent’.
 Conversely, when you unassign a agent, click ‘**<**’ button to move agent to ‘Unassigned Agent’.
 After assigning agents, press **② Save** button to apply group settings.

-You can add a group without assigning agents, so when you add a group initially, you can proceed adding agents by simply entering the group name and pressing the **Save** button.
+A group can be added without assigning agents.

 ## Help Center
 ### Template Management